 Unfortunately, there is currently no known cure for mesothelioma, and remission from mesothelioma is unlikely due to the nature of the cancer.
-However, life expectancy for patients with mesothelioma has increased in recent years as treatment options have improved5.
-Treatment is dependent on the type and stage of the cancer, and can include surgery and radiation as well as experimental cancer treatments.
-The course of action for managing mesothelioma depends on the specific case characteristics.
-Currently in Canada, the 5-year survival rate for mesothelioma is 7%6.
-However, it is important to note that survival rate can increase or decrease depending on the stage of the cancer, location, type of cancer and age.
+However, life expectancy for patients with mesothelioma has increased in recent years as treatment options have improved.

 What is the Prognosis?

 The prognosis of a patient with mesothelioma depends on specific characteristics of the individual and of the cancer.
-Currently in Canada, the 5-year survival rate for mesothelioma is 7%6.
-However, it is important to note that survival rate can increase or decrease depending on the stage of the cancer, location, type of cancer, and gender and age of the patient.
+Currently in Canada, the 5-year survival rate for mesothelioma is 7%.
+However, it is important to note that survival rate can increase or decrease depending on the stage of the cancer, location of the cancer, type of cancer, and gender and age of the patient.

-The location of the cancer also affects survival, with those diagnosed with pleural mesothelioma having a better prognosis than those with peritoneal mesothelioma or pericardial mesothelioma.
+The location of the cancer also affects survival.
+Those diagnosed with pleural mesothelioma having a better prognosis than those with peritoneal mesothelioma or pericardial mesothelioma.